jcampbellco/ImageMover/README.md

 * Add list of source directories
 * Add configuration menu for file extensions
 * Add prev/next buttons under image preview
+* Make images resize to fill the window while maintaining aspect ratio

+# Bugs

+* The program should open at roughly 800x600 pixels, which is what the images are dynamically resized to.
+However, if there are no images to load, the entire UI lags, does not load, and instead a full-screen grey box shows up